 This section is called “About us” but it’s really all about you.

-The NHS Practice Management Network (PMN) is a national community of managers in general practice.
+The Practice Management Network (PMN) is a national community of managers in general practice.
 We want to influence the development of policy.
 We want to ensure that as key players in the local NHS, practice managers are engaged, involved and consulted.
 And we intend to make a fuss if that isn’t the case.

 We want to share our wide experience as business managers with our colleagues in practice management and with others in the NHS.
 We want to promote excellence, provide practical support and identify examples of good practice.
 We will identify sources of expertise and encourage collaboration.